 At the conclusion of the project, title to all expendable and nonexpendable personal property purchased with SJI funds shall vest in the recipient court, organization, or individual that purchased the property if certification is made to and approved by SJI that the property will continue to be used for the authorized purposes of the SJI-funded project or other purposes consistent with the State Justice Institute Act.
-If such certification is not made or SII disapproves such certification, title to all such property with an aggregate or individual value of \$1,000 or more shall vest in SJI, which will direct the disposition of the property.
+If such certification is not made or SJI disapproves such certification, title to all such property with an aggregate or individual value of \$1,000 or more shall vest in SJI, which will direct the disposition of the property.

-B. Recipients of Technical Assistance (TA) and Curriculum Adaptation and Training (CAT) Grants listed in section VI.A. and the reporting requirements below:
+B. Recipients of Technical Assistance (TA) and Curriculum Adaptation and Training (CAT) Grants

-Recipients of TA and CAT Grants must comply with the requirements
+Recipients of TA and CAT Grants must comply with the requirements listed in section VI.A. and the reporting requirements below: